-We have made significant decrease in emissions from electricity use in our offices, this is due to a number of measures implemented, including installing LED lighting across our offices in Leeds and Marlow.
-We are also in the process of reducing our footprint and installing LED lighting at our Bradford office, which we anticipate will have an impact on emissions for this business unit.
+We have made a significant decrease, in emissions from electricity use in our offices, this is due to a number of measures implemented, including installing LED lighting across or offices.
+We have also encouraged staff involvement in reductions of our electricity usage as well as in other areas such as the increased use of Hybrid vehicles.